 Hanes Australasia, as part of Hanesbrands Inc. takes pride in its strong reputation for ethical business practices.

-We hold ourselves to the highest ethical standards, and expect no less from our partners.
-These standards are driven by HanesBrands’:
+We hold ourselves to the highest ethical standards and expect no less from our partners.
+These standards are driven by Hanesbrands’:

-In order to make a real, sustainable and positive difference, the Company holds itself and its suppliers, accountable to these standards.
+In order to make a real, sustainable and positive difference, the Company holds itself and its suppliers, accountable to these standards

 We abide by the law, we treat employees with respect, we do not harass or discriminate in any way (including but not limited to race, gender or any other protected class), we do not bribe, we do not tolerate underage workers, we maintain a safe and healthy workplace, and we respect employee rights to free association.

-Hanes Australasia has been a member of Sedex since 2009, which is a not for profit membership organisation dedicated to driving improvements in ethical and responsible business practices in global supply chains.
+Hanes Australasia has also been a member of Sedex since 2009, which is a not for profit membership organisation dedicated to driving improvements in ethical and responsible business practices in global supply chains.

-Additional Hanes Australasia ethical policies include:
+Additional Hanes Australasia Ethical Standards include:

 Animal Welfare Policy